 South Dakotans elect their three Public Utilities Commissioners to staggered, six-year terms.
-A dedicated staff of analysts, attorneys, consumer representatives and other professionals work with the Commissioners to carry out the duties of the PUC.
-The PUC's Web site, www.puc.sd.gov, contains a wealth of information including audio Web casts and recordings of meetings and hearings.
+A dedicated staff of analysts, attorneys, consumer representatives and other professionals work with the commissioners to carry out the duties of the PUC.
+The PUC's website, www.puc.sd.gov, contains a wealth of information including audio webcasts and meetings and hearings.

 The commission regulates investor-owned electric, natural gas and telephone utilities.
 The PUC ensures utility companies in South Dakota provide safe and reliable service and that investor-owned companies do so with just and reasonable rates.
-It plays a more limited regulatory role with respect to wireless communication companies and cooperative, independent and municipal utilities.
+It plays a more limited regulatory role with respect to telecommunications companies and cooperative, independent and municipal utilities.

-The PUC helps resolve disputes between customers and their utilities, operates the South Dakota Do Not Call Registry and administers the state's One Call notification center (call before you dig).
-The Commission also operates the natural gas pipeline safety program and licenses and inspects state public grain warehouses and grain buyers.
+The PUC helps resolve disputes between customers and their utilities and operates the South Dakota Do Not Call Registry.
+The commission also operates the natural gas pipeline safety program and licenses and inspects state public grain warehouses and grain buyers.

 Advocacy and Education

-The Commission advocates for smart energy and telecommunications policy at the state and federal levels and works hard to educate consumers about ways to save energy and money (www.SDEnergySmart.com).
-The PUC acts as a resource to landowners, communities and developers for both renewable energy development (www.SDWind.com) and for the build-out of our state's wireless telecommunications networks.
+The Commission advocates for smart telecommunications and energy policy at the state and federal levels and works hard to educate consumers about ways to save energy and money (www.SDEnergySmart.com).
+The PUC acts as a resource to landowners, communities and developers for both renewable energy development and for the build-out of our state's wireless telecommunications networks.